bnhovde/ES2015-talk/README.md

 ## Babel

+> Q: How many of you use babel today?
+> Q: How many of you have some kind of build step for your javascript?
+Minification?
+Linting etc?

 Babel transpiles modern js features into ES5.
 How does it work?
 Magic..

+- Some features are transpiled to ES5 via syntax transformers
+- More complex features are polyfilled with `babel-polyfill`

 This allows you to use the ES6, 7 and 8 features you want today.

-> Q: How many of you use babel today?
-> Q: How many of you have some kind of build step for your javascript?
-Minification?
-Linting etc?

 If you're a little worried about transpiling, I hear you.